ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ##### Impact of packet loss and retransmissions {#impact-of-packet-loss-and-retransmissions}

-There are several possible approaches for handling cases where a delivery rate sample is based on an ACK or SACK for a retransmitted packet.
+There are several possible approaches for handling cases where a delivery rate sample is based on a retransmitted packet.

-If the transport protocol supports unambiguous ACKs for retransmitted data sequence ranges (as in QUIC {{RFC9000}}) then the algorithm is perfectly robust to retransmissions, because the starting packet, P, for the sample can be unambiguously retrieved.
+If the transport protocol supports unambiguous ACKs for retransmitted data (as in QUIC {{RFC9000}}) then the algorithm is perfectly robust to retransmissions, because the starting packet, P, for the sample can be unambiguously retrieved.

 If the transport protocol, like TCP {{RFC9293}}, has ambiguous ACKs for retransmitted sequence ranges, then the following approaches MAY be used: